bhoopesh369/Cyberpunk-Shaastra/README.md

 ## Description

-This is a AI powered platform that helps users to optimize their financial decisions in a sustainable way.
-It provides a set of tools that help users to make better financial decisions that are aligned with their values and goals.
-The platform uses a combination of financial data, environmental data, and user preferences to provide personalized recommendations on how to optimize their financial decisions in a sustainable way.
+This AI-powered platform helps users optimize their financial decisions in a manner that aligns with sustainability goals.
+The platform delivers personalized recommendations that maximize environmental, social, and governance (ESG) outcomes by leveraging AI, financial data, environmental metrics, and user preferences.

+We address challenges in green finance, the platform provides tools to -

+1) Score projects based on sustainability impact, helping using identify opportunities with the highest ESG value.

+2) Optimize resource allocation, ensuring efficient investment within budget constraints while prioritizing ESG outcomes.

+3) Predict future risks associated with green investments and ROI

 ## Demo Video